theNewDynamic/minjinlee.com/content/news/writer-min-jin-lee-to-teach-at-amherst-college.md

 ---
-title: 'Harvard Magazine: "Min Jin Lee on Her New Novel and Writing about the Korean Diaspora"'
+title: 'Harvard Magazine: Min Jin Lee on Her New Novel and Writing about the Korean Diaspora'
 date: 2019-02-13 00:50:11 -0500
 link_to_original: https://www.harvardmagazine.com/2019/02/min-jin-lee-on-her-new-novel-and-writing-about-the-korean-diaspora
 images: